 Godmonster of Indian Flats (1973) is a part 1950s Science Fiction, part black hero takes on a racist town, part small town America being bought up by corporate interest, part environmental, part western—film.

 The plot starts off like a standard B-movie.
 A rancher is gambling in Reno and is shanghaied to the town of Comstock, where we will be spending the rest of the film.
-All of his winnings are stolen by the local organized crime racket and with nowhere to go he happens upon a kind scientist that lets him sleep in his sheep barn.
+All of his winnings are stolen by the local organized crime racket and with nowhere to go he happens upon a kind scientist who lets him sleep in his sheep barn.

 The rancher is overwhelmed by strange lights, and the sheep in the barn go wild.
 Suddenly, one of the sheep gives birth to a pulsating rubber mass that will become the Godmonster.
 The rancher is never seen again.